gobbyo/IoT/docs/tutorial-devicetocloudmsg.md

 ## Create a Message Listener for IoT Hub's Built-in Event Hub Endpoint

-In this section you'll use the Event Hub consumer client to access queued messages in the IoT Hub's built-in Event Hub.
+In this section you'll use the Event Hub's consumer client to access queued messages in the IoT Hub's built-in Event Hub.

-1. From Visual Studio Code, create a new file called `d2ceventhublistener.py`.
+1. From Visual Studio Code, create a new file under your forked GitHub cloned `python` directory called `d2ceventhublistener.py`.
 1. Copy and paste the following import statements into your `d2ceventhublistener.py` file

     ```python